ni/nimi-python/docs/nirfsg/class.rst

         | :py:data:`~nirfsg.NIRFSG_VAL_MARKER0`, :py:data:`~nirfsg.NIRFSG_VAL_MARKER1`, :py:data:`~nirfsg.NIRFSG_VAL_MARKER2`, or :py:data:`~nirfsg.NIRFSG_VAL_MARKER3` | :py:data:`~nirfsg.RFBlanking.ENABLE`           | Error is shown.                                                                                           |
         +---------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------+-----------------------------------------------------------------------------------------------------------+

         .. note:: For PXIe-5830/5831/5832: The RF Blanking reserves a PXI trigger line.
 If you are calling any :py:meth:`nirfsg.Session.Reset` or `niRFSA_reset <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/cvinirfsa_reset.html>`_ on the same device, NI recommends calling it before committing blanking properties.
-Alternatively, you can call :py:meth:`nirfsg.Session.ResetWithOptions` or `niRFSA_ResetWithOptions <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/cvinirfsa_resetwithoptions.html>`_.
+Alternatively, you can call :py:meth:`nirfsg.Session.reset_with_options` or `niRFSA_ResetWithOptions <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/cvinirfsa_resetwithoptions.html>`_.
 Select **Routes** in the **steps to omit** parameter.

         .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.